Pwarren61222/azure-network-protocols/README.md

 - Create Vitual Machine 1 usuing windows
 - Create Virtual Machine 2 using Ubuntu
 - Open Remote Deskstop and login using public IP address
-- Open Wireshark and Powershell
+- Download and Open Wireshark and Powershell

 <h2>Actions and Observations</h2>